9 Ways to Make Your San Diego Home More Energy Efficient

 Tress Around Your San Diego House

-For houses with boilers and hot water heat distribution (radiators, baseboard), the savings from a modern condensing boiler with outdoor reset.
+For houses with boilers and hot water heat distribution (radiators, baseboard), the savings from a modern condensing boiler with outdoor reset can be worthwhile.
+Installing a smart thermostat gives owners greater control over the system that can further lower energy costs.
+Those with a traditional HVAC system might consider having an energy-efficient system installed.

 Hot Water System

-First, turn down the temperature of your water heater to the warm setting (120F).
+First, turn down the temperature of your water heater to the warm setting at about 120 degrees.
 Second, insulate your hot water lines so they don't cool off as quickly between uses.
+The addition of a tankless hot water heater allows users to get instant water, which reduces the need to store water at all, which will reduced energy costs.

 Compact Fluorescent Lamps

-CFLs can save 3 quarters of the electricity used by incandescents.
+Compact fluorescent lamps (CFLs) can save 3 quarters of the electricity used by incandescents.
 Electricity to run a light bulb costs much more than the bulb itself.
+CFLs utilize less energy than a traditional bulb, reducing energy cost.
+As an added benefit, less greenhouse gas emissions are expelled as well as mercury exposure.

-Avoice the temptation to use the old fridge as a backup for party supples and liquid refreshments.
-The extra storage space will cost you about $15-$150.
+Avoid the temptation to use the old fridge as a backup for party supples and liquid refreshments.
+The extra storage space can cost as much as $150 annually.
+Another consideration to make your San Diego home more efficient is to avoid installing dual ovens, deep freezers, and by investing in Energy Star rated appliances.

 Federal Tax Incentives